-The Paradox of Richness model, proposed by Robert and Dennis (2005), identifies attention and motivation as mediating factors that affect a medium's suitability for transmitting the information.
-According to this model, a rich medium distracts attention from the task.
+The Paradox of Richness model, proposed by Robert and Dennis (2005), identifies attention and motivation as mediating factors that affect a medium’s suitability for transmitting information.
+According to this model, a rich medium distracts a person’s attention from a task.
 Therefore, if a medium is rich and capable of conveying large amounts of information, the recipients must ignore distracting information and focus on the message.
-The paradox stems from the fact that processing much information can distract the recipient and impede a complicated task's performance.
+The paradox stems from the fact that processing a large amount of information can distract the recipient and impede the performance of a complicated task.

 3. Research hypotheses

 In a study on multitasking, Jeong and Hwang (2016) performed a meta-analysis of 49 articles.
-They found that, on the one hand, multitasking has adverse effects on cognitive outcomes, but on the other hand, it has a positive effect in terms of attitudes and persuasion.
-It found that user control, task relevance, task continuity, and user age constituted significant mediating variables that moderated the effects of multitasking on cognitive outcomes.
+They found that on one hand, multitasking has adverse effects on cognitive outcomes, but on the other hand, it has a positive effect in terms of attitudes and persuasion.
+Their study found that user control, task relevance, task continuity, and user age constituted significant mediating variables that moderated the effects of multitasking on cognitive outcomes.
 However, task contiguity constituted the most significant mediating variable for moderating the effects of multitasking on attitudinal and persuasion-related outcomes.
-A study examining heavy multitasking in a digitized environment found that performance was poor among participants, and some suffered from distraction (Ophir et al., 2009).
+Another study, examining heavy multitasking in a digitized environment, found that performance was poor among participants, and some suffered from distraction (Ophir et al., 2009).

 A study on the performance of 56 managers in the United States found that they performed an average of one activity every 48 seconds.
-Another study by Mintzberg (2007) among 160 senior and mid-level managers found that the managers only succeeded in working continuously and without interruption on a single issue for half an hour every two days.
-On the other hand, Mark et al. (2012) found that task performance improved if multitasking was reduced among managers working without e-mail.
-Moreover, the time invested in performing each task also increased.
-Previous studies indicate that managers switch tasks at a rate of three minutes on average (González & Mark, 2004).
+A study by Mintzberg (2007) among 160 senior and midlevel managers found that on average, the managers only succeeded in working continuously and without interruption on a single issue for half an hour every two days.
+In contrast, Mark et al. (2012) found that task performance improved if multitasking was reduced among managers working without e-mail.
+Moreover, the time they invested in performing individual tasks also increased.
+Another study indicated that managers switched tasks at a rate of every three minutes, on average (González & Mark, 2004).

-The first research hypothesis is as follows:
+Based on this background knowledge, the first research hypothesis of this study was as follows:

-H1: There will be an evident difference in the quality of cognitive performance between participants exposed to online interruptions at a slow rate (less frequent interruption) and participants exposed to online interruptions at a rapid rate (more frequent interruption), such that the quality of cognitive performance will be higher among those exposed to interruptions at a slower rate than those exposed at a rapid rate.
+H1: The quality of cognitive performance will be higher among participants exposed to interruptions at a slow rate (less frequent interruption) than among those exposed at a rapid rate (more frequent interruption).

-Exposure to an online interruption consisting of rich information will be less disruptive to the quality of cognitive performance than exposure to lean information.
-This hypothesis rests on the assumption that interruption composed of lean information, such as a written message, will require less attention to decipher (reading and comprehension of the written information) than an interruption composed of rich information (such as a picture), which transmits the information rapidly because it is rich in cues.
+A second hypothesis was that exposure to an online interruption consisting of rich information would be less disruptive to the quality of cognitive performance than would exposure to lean information.
+This hypothesis was based on the assumption that interruption composed of lean information, such as a written message, would require more attention to decipher (e.g., reading and comprehension of the written information) than an interruption composed of rich information (such as a picture), which transmits information rapidly because it is rich in cues.

-The present study focused on differences in cognitive performance quality relative to the information richness of online interruptions.
+The present study focused on differences in the quality of cognitive performance relative to the information richness of online interruptions.
 In computer-mediated communication, the prevalence of rich information, rather than lean information, is conducive to transmitting cues.
-Thus, the focus was on the information transmitted rather than the medium by which it was transmitted.
-Accordingly, we hypothesized as follows:
+Thus, the focus of this study was on the information transmitted rather than the medium by which it was transmitted.
+Accordingly, the second research hypothesis was as follows:

-H2: There will be an evident difference in the quality of cognitive performance between participants exposed to interruptions composed of lean information and participants exposed to interruptions composed of rich information, such that the quality of cognitive performance will be higher among those exposed to interruptions composed of rich information than those exposed to lean information.
+H2: The quality of cognitive performance will be higher among participants exposed to interruptions composed of rich information than among those exposed to interruptions composed of lean information.